Period

 Museum of Nonhumanity functions on three levels.

-First, its extensive, evolving audiovisual exhibition, consisting solely of archival texts and other historical sources, is a 70-minute journey through the boundary-making practice at the core of western thought.
-It is a pedagogic tool but also a poetic memorial for all the bodies that have suffered and still suffer under the order of colonial western ‘humanity’.
+– First, its extensive, evolving audiovisual exhibition, consisting solely of archival texts and other historical sources, is a 70-minute journey through the boundary-making practice at the core of Western thought.
+It is a pedagogic tool but also a poetic memorial for all the bodies that have suffered and still suffer under the order of colonial Western ‘humanity’.
 It also asks what role museums and other institutions play in reinforcing and justifying systems of othering.
-Secondly, it’s an act of collective imagining of another kind of reality.
-By appropriating the authority of a museum, Museum of Nonhumanity temporarily transforms the surrounding world into a place where dehumanization is sealed into the past.

-Third, and most importantly, it’s a platform for bringing together utopian ideas across the fields of social justice, animal rights and rights of nature.
+– Third, and most importantly, it’s a platform for bringing together utopian ideas across the fields of social justice, animal rights and rights of nature.
 Its vegan café, lecture programme, web archive, and audience outreach are curated by and for local audiences.
-While the exhibition looks back, the programming looks forward inviting residents, visitors and practitioners to envision more inclusive futures.
+While the exhibition looks back, the programming looks forward, inviting residents, visitors and practitioners to envision more inclusive futures.

 About the artist